 Under IFRS 9 expected credit losses are recognised from the point at which financial instruments are originated or purchased.
 There is no longer be a threshold (such as a trigger loss event of default) before expected credit losses would start to be recognised.
 With limited exceptions, a 12-month expected credit losses must be recognised initially for all assets subject to impairment.
-For example, an entity recognises a loss allowance at the initial recognition of a purchased debt instrument rather than … Continue reading
+For example, an entity recognises a loss allowance at the initial recognition of a purchased debt instrument… Continue reading

 IFRS 9 establishes a new model for recognition and measurement of impairments in loans and receivables that are measured at Amortized Cost or FVOCI—the so-called “expected credit losses” model.
 This is the only impairment model that applies in IFRS 9 because all other assets are classified and measured at FVPL or, in the case of qualifying equity investments, FVOCI with no recycling to profit and loss.